cal-itp/data-infra/.github/pull_request_template.md

 _Include commands/logs/screenshots as relevant._

-_If making changes to dbt models, please run the command `poetry run dbt run -s CHANGED_MODEL` and include the output in this section of the PR._
+_If making changes to dbt models, please run the command `poetry run dbt run -s CHANGED_MODEL` and `poetry run dbt test -s CHANGED_MODEL`, then include the output in this section of the PR._

 ## Post-merge follow-ups